ACDC Header

 Symptom Guidance Chart for Children

-Disease-Specific Reporting Requirements & Resources
+Disease-Specific Reporting & Resources

 Suspected outbreaks of any disease must be reported to Public Health immediately.
 Reach out to LAC DPH for consultation in instances of unusual clusters or more severe illness, even if they don't meet the reporting thresholds, by calling (888) 397-3993 or (213) 240-7821.